City service changes due to COVID-19

 Court on Demand allows the public to appear remotely to perform many court functions, including entering pleas, requesting payment plans, community service, compliance dismissals, driver’s safety course, deferred disposition (probation) and others.
 All that is required is a stable internet connection, a video device with a microphone and a working email address.
 This will allow residents to receive and sign documents electronically.
 Request a virtual courtroom appearance by calling 817-392-6700 or visiting the municipal court website.
 Select the “Let’s Chat” icon 8 a.m. to 5 p.m.
 Monday through Friday.

 NEZ applications must be completed and submitted online; walk-ins will not be accepted until further notice.
 To learn more, contact Victoria Rainbow-Jackson at 817-392-7744.

 The Park & Recreation administration office is closed to the public.
 For questions, please contact 817-392-5700.

 Haws Athletic Center is closed.
-All spring youth sports and adult sports are canceled.
-All field use reservations have been canceled through May 1.
+All spring and summer youth sports and adult sports are canceled.
+All field use reservations have been canceled through May 31.